anttisalonen/progbook/rst/shop5.rst

         pdf = generate_label(return_id)
         # do something with pdf

+What this branch does is check whether the special variable __name__ is '__main__'.
+This is only the case if the script was invoked directly from the command line.
+In other words, if the above snippet was stored in foo.py, then the function generate_label() would only be called if the script was started as e.g. "python2 foo.py" but not if the file was imported from another Python file.
+Without this branch, the function generate_label() would be called when importing the file.

 You may now be able to run your existing PDF code, or you may need to refactor the old code first, but the question remains: Once you have the PDF (either file or object), what do you do with it?

 Sending the PDF to the client